14all-agency/shopify-llms-txt-directory/https-klumari-com.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0950/6793/0950/files/liporase-brunodermalfillercom-293728.jpg?v=1754941321
   Price: €48.90 EUR
-- [TAD GLUTHIONE 600MG/4ML](https://klumari.com/products/tad-gluthione-600mg-4ml): TAD 600mg is an injectable formulation containing glutathione, a powerful antioxidant naturally produced in the body.
-Administered either intravenously (IV) or intramuscularly (IM), this treatment delivers glutathione directly into the bloodstream for fast and effective absorption, bypassing the digestive tract.
-Glutathione is a tripeptide made up of cysteine, glycine, and glutamine, and plays a critical role in protecting cells from oxidative stress and supporting overall health.
-TAD 600mg is commonly used to boost glutathione levels, providing a range of therapeutic and cosmetic benefits.
-It helps combat oxidative stress, supports detoxification, reduces inflammation, and contributes to overall cellular health.
-Among its key benefits, it acts as a potent antioxidant by eliminating harmful toxins and neutralizing free radicals.
-It may also help slow signs of aging by repairing damaged cells, resulting in healthier skin, stronger hair and nails, and increased energy levels.
-For athletes, it offers improved muscle strength, reduced recovery time, and protection against muscle fiber damage.
-TAD 600mg also supports liver detoxification by helping eliminate toxins, and it has been associated with skin-brightening effects by inhibiting melanin production through the enzyme tyrosinase.
+- [TAD® Glutathione 600mg/4ml Injections | Professional Skin Brightening & Detox IV Therapy](https://klumari.com/products/tad-gluthione-600mg-4ml): TAD® Glutathione 600mg/4ml – Professional Injectable Antioxidant for Clinics TAD® Glutathione 600mg/4ml is a high-purity, injectable formulation of reduced glutathione, the body's master antioxidant.
+Supplied as 100 lyophilized powder vials with 10 x 4ml solvent vials, this professional pack is designed for licensed medical and aesthetic practitioners to administer targeted antioxidant therapy, support detoxification protocols, and offer advanced skin-brightening treatments.
+Clinical Applications & Mechanism of Action:Glutathione is a tripeptide (cysteine, glycine, glutamine) critical for cellular defense.
+When administered intravenously (IV) or intramuscularly (IM), it bypasses digestion, ensuring rapid systemic bioavailability to: Neutralize Oxidative Stress: Scavenges free radicals and reactive oxygen species (ROS), protecting cells from damage.
+Enhance Detoxification: Supports Phase II liver conjugation pathways, facilitating the elimination of toxins and heavy metals.
+Promote Skin Brightening: Inhibits the enzyme tyrosinase, reducing melanin production for a more even skin tone.
+Support Recovery & Performance: Reduces exercise-induced oxidative stress, potentially improving muscle recovery and reducing fatigue.
 The dosage and frequency of TAD 600mg administration can vary depending on the individual’s needs and health goals.
 For general detox purposes, 3 to 5 infusions over the course of 7 days are often recommended, with doses ranging from 1 g to 1.8 g per session.
 For skin-brightening purposes, a typical protocol may involve five infusions of 1200 mg over 10 days, often combined with 1 g of Vitamin C to enhance results.
 It is essential to consult with a medical professional before beginning treatment to determine the correct dosage and ensure suitability for the individual’s condition.
 While TAD 600mg is generally well-tolerated, some individuals may experience mild side effects such as nausea, headache, or stomach discomfort.
 Following proper medical guidance and adhering to dosage instructions is important to minimize risks and ensure safe use.
 Disclaimer: Bruno Dermal Filler products are strictly intended for use by licensed medical and aesthetic professionals.
 They are not suitable for self-administration or for use by individuals without proper training.
-  Updated: 2025-11-22T08:58:45Z
+  Updated: 2025-12-01T19:12:45Z
   Vendor: klumari
   Product Type: WHITENING AND VITAMINS
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0950/6793/0950/files/tad-gluthione-600mg4ml-brunodermalfillercom-611192.webp?v=1754941477
   Price: €112.96 EUR
-- [VITAMIN B12 HYCOMIN INJ](https://klumari.com/products/vitamin-b12-hycomin-inj): Vitamin B-12 (Hydroxocobalamin) 5mg/2ml injections provide a highly concentrated dose of vitamin B-12, a nutrient essential for various physiological functions such as cell growth, red blood cell formation, protein synthesis, and tissue repair.
-These injections are especially effective for individuals with a vitamin B-12 deficiency, as they help rapidly restore optimal levels in the body.
-The shots can be administered either intramuscularly or intravenously, typically under the supervision of a healthcare provider, although trained individuals may also self-administer them.
-The recommended adult dosage is 5,000 mcg (5mg) of hydroxocobalamin once daily, either intramuscularly or intravenously.
-The dosage may be adjusted based on the individual's clinical response.
+- [Hydroxocobalamin Injection 5mg/2ml (50 Vials) | Vitamin B-12 for Aesthetic & Medical Use](https://klumari.com/products/vitamin-b12-hycomin-inj): Hydroxocobalamin Injection 5mg/2ml (Vitamin B-12) – Professional 50-Vial Pack HYCOMIN IN. presents a pharmaceutical-grade Hydroxocobalamin (Vitamin B-12) injection, supplied as a 5mg/2ml solution in a convenient pack of 50 single-use vials.
+This high-concentration formulation is designed for use by licensed medical and aesthetic practitioners to efficiently address vitamin B-12 deficiency, support patient wellness protocols, and aid in post-procedure recovery.
+Clinical Applications & Benefits for Practitioners: Corrects B-12 Deficiency: Rapidly restores optimal serum B-12 levels in patients with diagnosed deficiency, pernicious anemia, or malabsorption issues.
+Supports Aesthetic & Surgical Recovery: Often integrated into post-procedure wellness plans to aid in cellular repair, protein synthesis, and tissue healing.
+Boosts Energy Metabolism: Essential for red blood cell formation and neurological function, potentially alleviating symptoms of fatigue and brain fog in deficient patients.
+Professional Convenience: The 2ml single-dose vials and bulk 50-pack format ensure sterility, accuracy, and cost-effectiveness for clinical settings.
 The active ingredient in the formulation is Hydroxocobalamin USP.
 Additional components include sodium acetate hydrate, acetic anhydride, sodium chloride, and sterile water for injection.
 Each package contains 50 vials, with each vial holding 2 mL of solution.
 Manufactured in Korea, the product is available for international shipping.
 Disclaimer: This product is intended exclusively for use by licensed medical and aesthetic professionals.
 It is not appropriate for self-treatment or use by individuals without professional training.
-  Updated: 2025-11-22T08:58:45Z
+  Updated: 2025-12-01T19:06:38Z
   Vendor: klumari
   Product Type: WHITENING AND VITAMINS
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0950/6793/0950/files/vitamin-b12-hycomin-inj-brunodermalfillercom-756352.webp?v=1754941611
   Price: €68.20 EUR
 - [J CAIN CREAM 10.56% (500g) - Powerful Pain Relief](https://klumari.com/products/j-cain-cream-10-56-500g): J CAIN CREAM 10.56% (500g) offers unmatched pain relief for medical and cosmetic procedures.
 Feel confident and relaxed during treatments.
-  Updated: 2025-11-24T15:32:52Z
+  Updated: 2025-12-01T18:58:08Z
   Vendor: klumari
   Product Type: NUMBING CREAMS & INJECTIONS
   Availability: Available